Table of Contents

 5. Enter a clear name, such as Delinquent.

-6. Configure the status settings as needed for your workflow.
+6. Configure the status settings as required for your workflow.

 7. Click Create.